Environmental Projects for Teens and Classrooms

 Start by picking several organic and inorganic materials to examine.
 Ask your students to guess how long each will take to break down.
 They should keep a journal of what they see.
 Younger students can draw the materials, and older students can write notes about what they observe.

-This lesson shows that organic materials break down faster than inorganic materials.
-Inorganic materials can remain in landfills for a long time, but there are now ways to recycle many of them.
+This lesson demonstrates that organic materials break down more rapidly than inorganic materials.
+Inorganic materials can remain in landfills for a long time; however, there are now methods to recycle many of them.

 Environmental Classroom Projects: Start a compost project.